kaifuchenlab/kaifuchenlab.github.io/7.news/index.md

 ---

 # <i class="fas fa-feather-alt"></i> Lab log

+**October, 2023:**
+Congratulations to Xuanqi for being admited to the PhD program of University of Michigan for nuclear photonics research.
+Xuanqi was an undergraduate internship co-supervised by Rongbin in the lab in Summer 2022.

+**September, 2023:**
+Congratulations to Xinlei for her new manuscript accepted to Nucleic Acids Research.

+**August, 2023:**
+Welcome Yadong to our lab as a new postdoctoral fellows.
+Congratulations to Xinlei for receiving an offer for Scientist postion at MIT.

+**July, 2023:**
+Congratulations to Yanqiang for his new manuscript accepted to Nucleic Acids Research.
+Congratulations to Rongbin for his new manuscript accepted to Communication Biology.

+**April, 2023:**
+Congratulations to Jie for his manuscript accepted to Nature Communications.
+Congratulations to Yanchun for his manuscript accepted to Developmental cells.

+**December, 2022:**
+Congratulations to Krishan, Guangyu, and Shuo for their work published by Science Advances.

+**November, 2022:**
+Congratulations to Xinlei for her manuscript accepted to Circulation Research.
+Congratulations to Dongyu and Min for their manuscript accepted to Nucleic Acids Research.

 **June, 2022:**
 Dr. Yang Yu, a bioinformatics PhD from the University of Virginia, will join the lab as a postdoc.
 Dr. Archana Hari, a bioinformatics PhD from the University of Maryland, will join the lab as a postdoc.